LeeHowes/CPP/paper_framework_sources/p2079_system_execution_context.md

 We could alternatively not reference count and assume the context outlives everything in the system, but that leads quickly to shutdown order questions and potential surprises.

 By making the context explicit we require users to drain their work before they drain the context.
-In debug builds, at least, we can also add reference counting so that descruction of the context before work completes reports a clear error to ensure that people clean up.
+In debug builds, at least, we can also add reference counting so that destruction of the context before work completes reports a clear error to ensure that people clean up.
 That is harder to do if the context is destroyed at some point after main completes.
 This lifetime question also applies to construction: we can lazily construct a thread pool before we first use a scheduler to it.